 The Barge Patron shall ensure that cargoes loaded onboard are properly reconciled and acknowledged by the shipper/consignee.
 A reconciliation/outturn report from the shipper/consignee must be obtained by the Barge Patron which shall be forwarded to the Operations Department.

 An Out-turn Summary shall be prepared by the Operations Department upon completion of the operations or end of transaction and receipt of duly accomplished documents.
-This summary shall be reviewed and checked by the Operations Supervisor and approved by the Operations Manager which shall then be forwarded to the Finance Department for processing of billing statements.
+This summary shall be reviewed and checked by the Operations Supervisor and approved by the Operations Manager which shall then be forwarded to the Finance Department for billing.

 The Operations Department shall monitor and document the movements, locations, status and transaction history of each tugboats and barges.
 Proper assignment, dispatching and monitoring of tugboats and barges shall also be prepared and maintained by the Operations Department.